-On a different note, more than ever before, this last year we have seen a much higher level of parent involvement in schools.
-Particularly at the elementary level, parents became true partners in the learning process, and they have been fundamental for a successful implementation of distance learning.
+On a different note, more than ever before, this last year we witnessed a much higher level of parent involvement in schools.
+Particularly at the elementary level, parents became true partners in the learning process, and they were essential to successfully implement distance learning.
 As we start planning for the upcoming school year, we would like to build momentum and continue close collaboration with our families.
-In collaboration with the schools, our district will increase parent education workshops, classes, and/or conferences to better equip parents with the information, knowledge and skills necessary to support their students in the educational process (Action 4.8).
+In collaboration with the schools, our district will increase parent education workshops, classes, and/or conferences to better equip parents with the information, knowledge and skills necessary to support their students in the educational process (Action 4.10).
 These opportunities for parents will cover topics such as the CCSS content standards and related assessments, online programs, implementation of IEPs/504, social-emotional issues, trauma, parenting, equity and social justice, and health-related topics.
 In addition, we would like to increase parent participation through targeted engagement and communication with parent (advisory) groups, including the District English Learners Advisory Committee (DELAC), Parent Advisory Committee (DAC/PAC), Community Advisory Committee (CAC), District Black Parent Advisory Committee (DBPAC), and Parent Teacher Association (PTA).
-These committees will have an opportunity to provide input and collaborate to identify equitable and culturally responsive academic and social practices to ensure educational equity and address disparities in achievement for African American students, English Learners, students with disabilities, foster youth, and students experiencing homelessnes (Action 4.9).
+These committees will have an opportunity to provide input and collaborate to identify equitable and culturally responsive academic and social practices to ensure educational equity and address disparities in achievement for African American students, English Learners, students with disabilities, foster youth, and students experiencing homelessnes (Action 4.11).